DownsideupmediaUSA/angular-link-dom-manipulation-readme-v-000/README.md

 	.directive('someDirective', SomeDirective);
 ```

-Have a look at the minor changes we've made - we've now attached `status` to our controller instead of scope, updated the view to reflect that and added the require statement we talked about.
-We've now got that fourth argument in our link function too, and we're updating `ctrl.status` in our event.

 We're still using `scope.$apply()` though - why?
 We still use it because `$apply()` is a function only available on scope, and we still need to tell Angular that we've updated our view.